Things to Know

 • Participants should anticipate a fair amount of walking.

-• Stairs and rough terrain are part of the adventure.
+• Stairs, hills, uneven and rough terrain are part of the adventure.

 • You may need to carry or roll your luggage over uneven pavement and up and down stairways, so pack light.